AN OVERVEIW OF THE JOURNEY SERIES:

 Would you like to start this adventure?
 Just think about your 12 year old.
 In 7 years, they could have 5 mentors walking with them though every situation in college, when they are 25 years old, 30 years old and maybe even beyond.

 Maybe you have a 17 year old now… it’s never to late to start in the Series.
 Let’s begin a Journey plan for your family.
-Contact Jonathan on how your youth can get involved with the Journey Series or register below.
+Contact Jonathan on how your youth can get involved with the Journey Series.